 Available on: IOS

 Beer Match does something rather unique in the app world.
-We all like to drink beer with dinner however, rather often, our favourite beer of choice doesn’t necessarily compliment the taste of our chosen dish and we can be stuck umm-ing and ahhhh-ing about which beer to choose to go with our meal.
+We all like to drink beer with dinner however, rather often, our favourite beer of choice doesn’t necessarily compliment the taste of our chosen dish and we can be stuck umm-ing and ahhhh-ing about which beer to choose.
 This is where beer match steps in, simply tell it what food you are eating -there are over 500 foods and cheeses in their vault- and it will tell you what styles of beer will suit your chosen dish.
-Alternatively take your favourite beer style and it will tell you which dishes will pair best with that.
+Alternatively, take your favourite beer style and it will tell you which dishes will pair best with that.
 Think of it as your personal beer sommelier.

 BJCP Styles - $ FREE

 Available on: IOS, Android and Windows

 This app is a treasure trove of information on all the styles of beer that are available around the world!
 It offers information on ingredients, flavour, aroma, appearance and the brew’s history; amongst other things.
 The BJCP Styes app was recently updated in 2015 with reclassifications and new, more diverse classifications created by the worldwide craft beer movement were added.
 It is, however, easy to switch between this version and the original 2008 version of this app.

 The BJCP began in the United States however it now has a presence in over a dozen countries, including our own Australia, where it trains and certifies beer judges.
 This is the perfect app for settling almost all arguments between beer aficionados, and getting back to the reason you are there -to drink beer!

 Available on: IOS (Android and Windows apps currently under development)